 - Feel isolated and alone, as if no one understands you

 What should I keep an eye out for after transitioning from service?

 Most Veterans go through some period of adjustment while transitioning from service and military life, but ultimately find their new roles fulfilling.
-Some people deal with the transition in ways that make it difficult to enjoy life or to be successful in the civilian world.
+For some people, the transition is harder or lasts a long time, which makes it difficult to enjoy life or to be successful in the civilian world.
 Some Veterans experience the following:

 What can I do about issues related to transitioning from service?

 Going from something familiar, like military life, to something new and different can be challenging, but there are things you can do to help you be successful.
 Remember to:

 - Reach out to other Veterans or Veterans’ groups for social support.